Improvements we’re making across the TfL network

 The Direct Vision Standard is a rating scale which assesses an HGV driver’s vision from the driver’s seat, including their visibility of other road users.

-*Between 2018 and 2021 fatal collisions where vision was a contributing factor had halved from 12 to 6 during that period.
+*between 2018 and 2021 fatal collisions where vision was a contributing factor had halved from 12 to 6 during that period.
 They halved again from 6 in March ’21 to 3 in Mar ’23.

 About our campaign